Now What: 10 Steps to Protect Yourself in the Wake of the National Public Data Breach

 In addition to contacting your local police department, you should also file a report with the Federal Trade Commission (FTC) through their website, IdentityTheft.gov.
 The FTC provides resources and guidance on recovering from identity theft, including creating a personalized recovery plan.

-Why This Matters: Reporting identity theft to law enforcement is essential in protecting your rights.
+What This Means for You: Reporting identity theft to law enforcement is essential in protecting your rights.
 A police report can serve as valuable evidence if you need to dispute fraudulent activity or take legal action against those responsible for the crime.

 Even with your most vigorous efforts to prevent being victimized, identity theft can (and does) happen to anyone.
 Yes, you’re still better off being diligent and proactive, but if your information does end up being exploited by criminals, a consumer protection attorney can help clean up the mess.
-They can help you navigate the complicated and overwhelming aftermath of identity theft by helping you understand your rights, dispute fraudulent charges, and take legal action if necessary.
+They can help you navigate identity theft's complicated and overwhelming aftermath by helping you understand your rights, dispute fraudulent charges, and take legal action if necessary.

 Notably, many of the laws regulating the dispute of financial transactions are subject to time limitations.
 For instance, in some instances, you may only have sixty days to dispute fraudulent transactions reported on a bank statement.

-Why This Matters: Having a knowledgeable legal advocate on your side can make all the difference in recovering from identity theft.
+What This Means for You: Having a knowledgeable legal advocate on your side can make all the difference in recovering from identity theft.
 Consumer protection attorneys can help you protect your rights, fight back against fraud, and regain control of your financial life.

 Consider Identity Theft Protection Services

 In addition to the steps mentioned above, you may consider enrolling in an identity theft protection service.
-These services offer a range of tools to help monitor your personal information, alert you to potential threats, and provide assistance in recovering from identity theft.
+These services offer a range of tools to help monitor your personal information, alert you to potential threats, and assist in recovering from identity theft.

 Many identity theft protection services include features such as: